ctcl-bregis/ctclsite-python/config/projects/codenames.md

 - **Serdexmethylphenidate** - SDX

 #### Xanthine exception
  Codenames that are of stimulants under the xanthine/methylxanthine family are not used for servers and are instead used with certain mobile devices.
+This is inconsistent as stimulant names are used for servers but the use of xanthine names started with a former Samsung Galaxy S7 (SM-G930F) that I used from September 2022 to April 2023 codenamed "Trimethylxanthine".

 - Tetramethylxanthine - QMX, Methylcaffeine
 - **Trimethylxanthine** - TMX, Caffeine